-These capability sets equip and prepare the student for a wide range of opportunities with:
+The above capability sets equip and prepare the student for a wide range of career opportunities with:

 - Graphic Design Studios: As designer in a graphic design studio, start-ups, small and medium-size professional branding and marketing companies involved in a wide range of projects from conceptualization to execution.

 - Graphic Design in R&D Department of Corporations: As designer to enhance product graphics, designing collaterals and marketing material for the company’s services and products.